 The “Ages” of Man are periods of time lasting approximately 1,000 – 1,200 years which mark the evolution of the human race while on planet Earth.
 The Ages move through historic time by rotating in counterclockwise motion through each of the 12 signs of the Zodiac.
-They theoretically commence with humanity’s earliest and most primitive beginnings as nomadic hunters where Man had to assert its authority over other living creatures (The Age of Leo).
+They theoretically begin with humanity’s earliest evolutionary point as nomadic hunters where early Man had to assert its authority over all other living creatures (The Age of Leo).
 The next Age is marked by Man first establishing shelter for itself along with our early ancestors domesticating animals such as pigs, goats, and bees (The Age of Cancer).
-This was followed by early Man stating its superiority over the animal kingdom through the act of communication with both images and the written word (The Age of Gemini).
-Proceeded by the Age where major constructions were built, some of which from that time period like The Pyramids of Giza remarkably stand to this day (The Age of Taurus).
-It’s only natural to follow an age of construction with an age of self-serving destruction where Man perfected working with iron to create tools of both self sufficiency and war (The Age of Aries).
-We then come upon our most recent Age where a goodly portion of Western Civilization was either born of or destroyed in the name of God and Christendom (The Age of Pisces).
+This was followed by early Man stating its superiority over the Animal Kingdom through the act of communication in the form of language with both images and the written word (The Age of Gemini).
+Proceeded by the Age where major constructions were built, which some from that time, like the great Pyramids of Giza remarkably still stand to the present day (The Age of Taurus).
+It’s only natural to follow an age of construction with an age of self-serving destruction where Man perfected the smelting and shaping of iron to create tools of both self sufficiency and war (The Age of Aries).
+We then come upon our most recent Age where a goodly portion of Western Civilization was either born from or destroyed in the name of God and Christendom (The Age of Pisces).

-“The dawning of the Age of Aquarius” is a debate that rages to this very day.
-Many feel the Age marked by the sign which oversees such things as technology and that which is considered futuristic has yet to begin.
+“The Dawning of the Age of Aquarius” is a debate that rages to this very day.
+Many feel the Age marked by the sign which oversees such things as technology and futurism has yet to begin.
 Others, myself included, strongly believe the world we currently live in is proof that the Age of Aquarius is already in full force.
-My reasoning for this is arguably controversial unto itself since I feel the starting point of the Age of the Water Bearer began on July 20, 1969, when Neil Armstrong took his first steps on Earth’s satellite, the Moon.
+My personal theory for this is arguably controversial unto itself since I feel the starting point of the Age of the Water Bearer began on a single date, most particularly July 20, 1969, when Neil Armstrong took his first steps on Earth’s satellite, the Moon.

-The controversy stems not only from reducing the beginning of an “Age” which roughly lasts a millenia to a single start date but also from the conspiracy theory that America’s Moon Landing didn’t actually take place and was merely a staged illusion created by the U.S. government for the sole purpose of deceiving the Soviet Union.
+The controversy stems not only from reducing the beginning of an “Age” which lasts for roughly a thousand years down to a solitary start date but also from the conspiracy theory that America’s Moon Landing didn’t actually take place and was merely a staged illusion created by the U.S. government for the sole purpose of deceiving the Soviet Union.

-From what I have researched the Moon Landing could very WELL have been a deceptive decoy of smoke and mirrors when considering the role of Lilith, the asteroid which influences things such as dirty tricks in America’s chart for that particular day .
-Regardless if that should be the actual case, it doesn’t alter the perception that a new marker of growth and progress had begun for Mankind at large back on that summer’s day in 1969 .
+From what I have researched the Moon Landing could very WELL have been a decoy of smoke and mirrors when considering the prominent positioning of Lilith, the asteroid which influences such deceptive things as dirty tricks in America’s chart for that particular day .
+Regardless if that should be the actual case or not, it doesn’t alter the perception that a new marker of growth and progress had begun for Mankind at large back on that summer’s day in 1969 .

 Aquarius is the futuristic sign that actually believes in the possibility of Utopia, a state of living where everyone is treated equally.
-Real or staged, I personally view the Moon Landing as a Utopian moment in time where the residents of this planet looked towards the future and beyond as if one egalitarian societal whole.
+Real or staged, I personally view the Moon Landing as a Utopian moment in time where the residents of this planet all looked towards the future and beyond in societal tandem as if one egalitarian whole.

-Aquarius takes the “fairness and truth” of Libra and applies those two archetypal themes by speaking to every strata and age of society at large as an equal.
+Aquarius takes the “fairness and truth” of the Air sign’s essence which preceeds it, Libra and applies those archetypal themes by speaking/treating/dealing with every strata and walk of life within society equally the same.
 Interestingly enough, the first words supposedly uttered from the Moon were undeniably Aquarian in essence when Neil Armstrong made his historic statement of global equalization: